 “What must I do to live the story I want to tell X months from now?”

-Every time, we come to a choice or decision, we must ask ourselves what is the appropriate action and way of speaking about that action in the context of the ongoing story that I will want to tell about the moment.
+Every time, we come to a choice or decision, we must ask ourselves what is the appropriate action and way of speaking about that action in the context of the ongoing story that I will want to tell about this moment.
 Storysculpting works on all kinds of situations as long as you know what your want.
 It clarifies and aligns your actions and intentions with the stories that you tell.

 The benefits of Story Sculpting are: